describo/profiles/README.md

 things for you) and then just copy that profile into the editor when you wish to check it.

 ![Describo Profile Validator](./profile-validator.png)

+## Domain Specific profiles

+Example profiles from specific domains can be seen in the [domain-profiles folder.](./domain-profiles/).
+If you'd like to publish your own profile for others to work with or use please submit a pull request to this repository.
+You must:

+-   create a folder preferably named by your domain in the `domain-profiles` folder.
+-   name your profiles in there in some sensible way.

+Optionally, add a README to your folder - absolutely recommended but not an essential requirement.